/*

 <<set $badchoices to $badchoices + 1>>

-You are using fluid against a threat you do not yet have.
+You are spending fluid against a threat that hasn't arrived.

 <<link "A. Cycle TKS to NORMAL and continue on altitude.
 Give the system time to work."
 "Dec5A">><<set $pathArray to $pathArray.concat(["Dec5: A (TKS NORMAL, press)"])>><</link>>